 Excellent: Project is thoroughly described, leaving no doubt as to intention of project.
 Narrative indicates a well-planned project.

-Good: Similar to above, but narrative could provide more detail.
-Fair: Project intent is stated, but narrative description limited, leaving some questions regarding certain aspects of the project.
-Poor: Project intent is vague and poorly planned.
-Planning appears to have been an afterthought.
-Unacceptable: Project intent is not stated.
+- Good: Similar to above, but narrative could provide more detail about the project description, purpose and/or justification. - Fair: Project intent is stated, but narrative description limited, leaving some questions regarding certain aspects of the project. - Poor: Project intent is vague and poorly planned.
+Planning appears to have been an afterthought. - Unacceptable: Project intent is not stated.
 Narrative does not have specific project focus.
 Serious doubt as to whether applicant could successfully implement this project.